 Areas of counselling I deal with

-My standard fee for psychological therapy is £150 per session/hour.
+My standard fee for psychological therapy is £120 per session/hour for individual work.

 For other diagnostic/assessment work which involve writing reports my fee is £150 per hour.

 For one off consultations my fee is £150.